Is the manuscript of your children’s book ready for publishing? If so, you may be wondering how much does it cost to publish a children’s book.

 Self-publishing means that you, as an author, have complete creative control over your work.

-A traditional publisher will offer a book deal that covers editing, design, and illustration costs.
+A traditional publisher will offer a book deal that covers professional editing, design, and illustration costs.

 In contrast, as a self-published author, you answer to no one.
 Your work is your own to create as you wish.